Abraham145/python-refresh/README.md

 # python-refresh
-Bring python skills up to date
+This repo will be used, for basic python code expected to bring your skills up to date.